pokeviz/pokeviz.github.io/about.md

 	<li><a href="http://serebii.net">serebii</a>: Easy Pokemon sprite scrape, easy resource</li>
 </ul>

-<p>Pokemon data are made available by the hardwork of people over at </p>
+<p>I compiled Pokemon data files and sprites from various websites.
+The inital Pokemon data are made available by the hardwork of people over at:</p>
 <ul>
 	<li>
 		<a href="https://pokeapi.co/">Pokeapi</a>: PokeAPI provided all of the ready made csv